 An outside director stock award will vest and become exercisable in installments over five years with one-fifth of the shares underlying the outside director stock award vesting and becoming exercisable on the first anniversary of the date the outside director stock award is granted and an additional one-fifth of the underlying shares vesting and becoming exercisable on each subsequent anniversary of the grant date, provided that the Outside Director continuously remains a director through the applicable vesting date.
 Any unvested shares underlying an outside director stock award will be immediately forfeited upon the Outside Director ceasing to be a director.
-No outside director stock award is transferable unless vested and 50% of stock underlying an outside director stock award will be non-transferable for 5 years from the date of grant.
+No outside director stock award is transferable unless vested.